•

 Rain Harvesting Calculator

-The rain harvesting calculator calculates the amount of rainwater that can be harvested from a given square footage of rain catchment area plus the amount of rainfall.
+The rain harvesting calculator calculates the amount of rainwater harvested from a given square footage of rain catchment area plus the inches of rainfall.

 Rain Harvesting Calculator